tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_design_patterns.md

 ## Pattern 4: Lengthy pages {#longish_pages}

 One of the most stark differences between regular end-user documentation and developer documentation is that developer doc pages tend to be much longer.
-Again quoting from Yu's article on designing API docs, he says:
+In [How API Documentation Fails](https://ieeexplore.ieee.org/document/7140676/) (published in [*IEEE Software*](https://ieeexplore.ieee.org)), researchers looked at common reasons why developers had severe problems with API documentation.
+In addition to incompleteness, ambiguity, and other reasons, Martin P. Robillard and Gias Uddin also found that "fragmentation" was cited as a common issue (which is more related to the presentation of content than the content itself).

+Robillard and Udin explain, "When the respondents had to click through multiple pages of an API document to learn the functionality and use of an API element, they found the separation of the descriptions at such a micro level to be unnecessary."

+Developers in their survey said they "had difficulty navigating through the myriad pages in an API document to find information," with one respondent explaining:

+> I find really difficult to use, where you have to have 10s of clicks through links to find the information you need, and page after page to read.

+If you're using an information model in your documentation that chunks information, make sure your presentation to the user doesn't fragment the content into too many discrete pieces (as I wrote about in [Does DITA Encourage Authors to Fragment Information into a Million Little Pieces?](https://idratherbewriting.com/2013/04/22/does-dita-encourage-authors-to-fragment-information-into-a-million-little-pieces/)).

+James Yu at Parse also echoes similar feedback about fragmentation.
+He says,

 >It's no secret that developers hate to click.
 Don't spread your documentation onto a million different pages.
 Keep related topics close to each other on the same page.
 >